Gull-Pian: Background

-Gull-Pian was first broadcast on 23 March 1989 in Sweden.
-It was already produced in 1988.
+Produced in 1988, Gull-Pian was first broadcast on 23 March 1989 in Sweden.
 Later it was also shown on German television.
 After that it was released on DVD in both Sweden and Germany.
-In the German version the film was cut into 25 minutes.
+In the German version the film was cut to 25 minutes.

 Reception

 Critical response

-According to Filmtipset.se Gull-Pian is a fantastic but also sad film, because of Eva is being treated so unfairly.
-However, it has a great end.
-It is also very moving.
-The two main actresses Zara Zetterqvist and Hanna Alström are praised for their performances.
+Filmtipset.se called Gull-Pian a fantastic but also sad film, because of Eva being treated so unfairly, but ultimately, it has a great end, and is also very moving.
+The two main actresses, Zara Zetterqvist and Hanna Alström, were praised for their performances.
 The child's perspective on loneliness, grief, family and hope are shown.
 Furthermore, it shows the ability to turn leaves and see new opportunities.

-Allatvkanaler.se gives the movie eight out of ten stars.
+Allatvkanaler.se gave the film eight out of ten stars.